aimldl/pytorch/en/README.md

+* Rev.1: 2021-04-26 (Mon)
 * Draft: 2020-10-03 (Sat)

 # PyTorch

 PyTorch is a popular machine learning framework primarily developed by Facebook's AI Research lab.
+It is becoming so popular that PyTorch is becoming a de-facto standard for Academia over-dominating the stronghold of TensorFlow.

 * Homepage: https://pytorch.org/